 Accessibility Assistant for Figma v52

-I just hit “publish” on Accessibility Assistant for Figma v52 and I wanted to share some details on why this is a monumental release for us.
+I just hit “publish” on Accessibility Assistant for Figma v52, and I wanted to share why this release matters so much to our team.

-We’re in the process of a major overhaul to this plugin.
-There was a lot of infrastructural work to do to modernize the plugin and set the stage for a host of new features to make designers more productive when it comes to making their designs more accessible.
-This release incorporates a lot of that foundational work, notably:
+We’re in the middle of a major overhaul.
+To get there, we needed a lot of foundational infrastructure work to modernize the plugin and prepare for new features that help designers produce more accessible work, faster.
+This release includes a big chunk of that groundwork, notably:

 - Annotations are now presented as Figma-native Dev Mode annotations; this greatly reduces the working overhead of the plugin and reduces visual clutter in the document.
 We’ve also color-coordinated the icons in the Annotation Set viewer to the labels you see in the Dev Mode annotations, making it easier to scan.